nrwl/nx/docs/node/tutorial/07-test-affected-projects.md

 # Step 7: Test Affected Projects

-In addition to supporting computation caching, Nx can scale your development by doing code change analysis to see what can affected by a particular pull request.
+In addition to supporting computation caching, Nx can scale your development by doing code change analysis to see what apps or libraries are affected by a particular pull request.

 **Commit all the changes in the repo**: